-Charles recalled, that the Japanese did nothing to stop the spread of disease among the prisoners.
+Chuck recalled, that the Japanese did nothing to stop the spread of disease among the prisoners.
 What they did do was erect a fence around the hospital.
-Their reason for doing this is that they believed that the fence would protect them from the diseases.
-He recalled that in July 385 POWs died with 48 dying on July 12.
+Their reason for doing this is that they believed that the fence would protect them from diseases.
+He recalled that in July, 385 POWs died with 48 dying on July 12.

 In Charles’ opinion, the Japanese had a plan.
 “The plan was to keep us in a constant state of semi-starvation so we couldn’t run away.
 We could work, but we didn’t have the energy to make a break, run more than 50 yards away.

 “They put us in what they called shooting squads of 10 men.
 If one man tried to escape, the other nine in his shooting squad would be killed.
 One day, a guy did try to escape.
 They found him huddled in a field 50 yards from the camp…. they kept the other nine digging their own graves.
 I thought they were bluffing.
 That they wouldn’t do it.
 Then they called us all-out and executed all nine of them in front of our eyes.”

 Charles recalled that there was an escape from either Camp 2 or Camp 3 but the POWs were recaptured.
 Two of the recaptured POWs were sent to Camp 2 and two were sent to camp 3.
 Being that Camp 1 was the big camp, they had five of the men sent to it.